The 11 remaining contestants and their pro partners are performing routines inspired by a year that marked a truly significant time of their life.

 It's great to see the pros weigh in.
 They are people too (and arguably famous in their own rights) and it's great to hear the emotional stories of their most memorable years as well!

-Alexis and Alan Honor Her Mother's Memory Through Dance5:43 PM:
+Alexis and Alan Honor Her Mother's Memory Through Dance

 In a DWTS moment that recalled Bindi Irwin's tributes to her late father a few seasons ago, Alexis and Alan brought some real emotion to the stage for a powerful moment.